Officer Training Unit, Scheyville: History

 Because there was a requirement to expand the size of the Army quickly, out of necessity the course offered by Scheyville was much shorter than those offered at the other officer training establishments.
 Whereas officers were produced over the course of eleven months at Officer Cadet School, Portsea and four years at Royal Military College, Duntroon, the OTU course was condensed into 22 weeks.
 From the outset the course was designed to be physically demanding and mentally challenging, and each lesson was designed to instil a number of teaching points in order to meet the requirements of the syllabus.
 It was a hectic schedule, and the cadets were required to work up to 14 hours a day, without weekends off in the first month.
 As a result, many cadets did not pass; indeed the OTU had a failure rate of around 30 per cent.
 Those who did not pass were removed from the course and completed their national service obligation as an other rank, although many quickly progressed through the ranks to become junior non-commissioned officers.
 Cadets who did successfully complete the course were commissioned as second lieutenants.
 The majority were allocated to the infantry, although graduates were posted to all corps of the Army and went on to serve in Vietnam, Papua New Guinea, Malaysia and Singapore, as well as throughout Australia.

-The abolition of National Service in December 1972 by the Whitlam government meant that there was no longer a requirement for an accelerated commissioning course and, as such, OTU Scheyville was finally closed in April 1974.
+The abolition of National Service in December 1972 by the Whitlam government meant that there was no longer a requirement for an accelerated commissioning course and OTU Scheyville was finally closed in April 1974.
 Officer training in the Australian Army would continue at RMC Duntroon and OCS Portsea, although Portsea was itself closed in 1985 when RMC Duntroon took on the role of providing the 18-month commissioning course and the Australian Defence Force Academy was established to provide tertiary education.
 During the course of its operation OTU Scheyville produced 1,871 officers for the ARA or RAS (NS).
 10 CMF Officers also graduated at OTU.
 Of these, the majority were national servicemen, although 68 were members of the Regular Army who attended Scheyville in this time.
 These Regular Army officers, however, went to OCS Portsea at the end of their Scheyville course to graduate as OCS Portsea officers (1/72, 2/72 and 1/73 OCS (S) courses); in fact, the last cadets at Scheyville were the Regulars who graduated (at OCS Portsea) eight months after the last national service officer cadets graduated.
 Relations between the national service and Regular cadets were very friendly.
 The failure rate for these regulars was similar to the national service cadets.
 A total of 97 OCS (S) cadets commenced the three courses with 68 graduating.
 During the same period of time, 1,287 officers graduated from Portsea and 465 graduated from the Royal Military College, Duntroon.